jhu-library-operations-test/pass-policy-service/rule/README.md

 * `policy-id`:  a string containing a a single policy URI, or a variable substitution resulting in one or more policy URIs
   * In the case of a variable substitution resulting in many URIs, it is equivalent to creating multiple policy rules, each one containing a single policy-id from that list.
 repositories:  contains a list of repository description JSON objects, specifying which repositories satisfy the given policy.
 * `condition`:  Optional.
 JSON object describing a condition where the policy is included only if the condition evaluates to true.
-If this field is not present, it is presumed that inclusion of the policy is unconditional
+If this field is not present, it is presumed that inclusion of the policy is unconditional.
+See the schema for more details, but conditions include:
+  * `equals`: true if two strings are equal
+  * `endsWith`: true if a string ends with another
+  * `contains`: true if a string contains another as a substring
+  * `anyOf`: true if any of the given list of conditions are true
+  * `noneOf`: true if none of the given list of conditions are true

 Repositories are JSON objects with the following fields: